HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/apis/hcl_experience_api/sample_content_ui/sample_api_prerequisites.md

-# Sample Content UI prerequisites \| HCL Experience API
+# Sample Content UI Prerequisites

 There are certain prerequisites that need to be followed before Sample Content UI application can be used.